 Training too early

 As a toddler approaches two-and-a-half years old, most parents are eager to get started on potty training.
 And even though you may be ready for Baby to sit on the big potty, they may not be.
-A few signs you should look for before taking the leap into full-on potty training mode include showing interest in the potty, dry diapers through the night, asking questions about the bathroom and toilet, taking their diaper off and pretending to go potty, and expressing interest to go “like a big kid.”
+A few signs you should look for before leaping into full-on potty training mode include:

 Uses the small potty, but not the toilet

-Some kids have no problem using their potty training chair, but once you ask them to hop onto the big toilet, they panic.
+Some kids have no problem using their little potty but panic once you ask them to hop onto the big toilet.
 If you encounter this problem, Baby may be concerned that they will be sucked into the toilet when it is flushed, or they may not understand how or why their waste is flushed away.
 Let them flush the toilet and explain to them where their urine and feces go.
 You can even make it a game, and wave “bye-bye,” to the poop or come up with a simple song to sing that helps them relax and go potty.
+Kids need to feel super comfortable, so try not to rush off the small potty if it’s working well.

 Bowel movements only happen with a diaper on

 It’s normal to discover that your toddler only wants to have a bowel movement with a diaper or training pants on, even if they have already transitioned to underwear for the majority of the day.
-Some kids will put a pair of training pants on and go to a special corner or place in the house to defecate.
-If this is happening, avoid attaching any judgment to the situation and simply guide your child to the bathroom and point to the toilet.
+Some kids will put a pair of training pants on and go to a special corner or place in the house to poop.
+If this is happening, avoid attaching any judgment to the situation and simply guide your child to the bathroom.
 Place them on the potty and ask them to go there.
-And if they are not quite ready to take the diaper off, allow them to have a bowel movement in their diaper while sitting on the toilet.
-While this does require a tremendous amount of patience and consistency on your part, a gradual step-by-step process is sometimes the only way to make the full transition.
+If they are not quite ready to take the diaper off, allow them to have a bowel movement in their diaper while sitting on the toilet.
+While this takes a lot of patience and consistency on your part, taking it one step at a time is sometimes the only way to make a complete change.
+Toddlers often master peeing in the potty before pooping.
+Try not to rush the pooping process – too much pressure can lead to constipation or setbacks with peeing.
+Anything you can do to make it fun to poop on the potty is a win!

 Dry during the day, but wet at night